loicveyssiere/distributed-moleculer/README.md

 ## Done

+- [x] Bug, when hbase emits an error, we should restart the service
+- [x] hash api keys
+- [x] Enable custom profile
+- [x] Job-stealing with children: careful treatment to do (increment parent)
+- [x] Data structure are broken isEmpty and highestPriority. shareLogs is impacted...
+- [x] job stealing stats + correctness + working in standalone
+- [x] Bug, the cache structure set isEmpty to true whereas the cache is not empty
 - [x] Bug correction in reloading (use done function)
 - [x] Scanner get instances and remove singleton
 - [x] Cache create a real singleton class